 Committee following receipt of your appeal.
 However, if your request is received less than 30 days before the next regularly scheduled meeting, your appeal will be considered at the second regularly scheduled meeting following receipt of your request.
 In special circumstances, a delay until the third regularly scheduled meeting following receipt of your request for review may be necessary.
-You will be advised in writing in advance if this extension will be necessary.
-Once a decision on review of your claim has been reached, you will be notified of the decision as soon as possible, but no later than five days after the decision has been reached.
+You will be advised in writing in advance if this extension will be notified of the decision as soon as possible, but no later than five days after the decision has been reached.